-Keeping your heating oil tank secure is crucial, but when going away for the holidays there can be lots on your mind, from checking you’ve packed everything to making sure you’ve locked the back door there’s lots to remember.
+Keeping your heating oil tank secure is crucial, but when going away for the holidays there can be lots on your mind.
+From checking you’ve packed everything to making sure you’ve locked the back door there’s lots to remember.

 Keep it Secure